-Requesting an online valuation of your painting is simple and entirely free of charge.
+Requesting an online valuation of your painting is simple.
 You just need to complete our appraisal form with a brief description and some photos.
 This information will be sent directly to one of our abstract painting experts who will provide you with a price range and sales advice.

 A team of experts and auctioneers

-If you own an abstract painting, use our online form for a free appraisal.
+If you own an abstract painting, use our online form for an appraisal.